TheEvilAmy/TheEvilAmy/README.md

 # About Me

 Hello!
-I'm am Amyy and ues Amy with 2 y's.
+I'm Amyy and yes Amy with 2 y's.
 I like to code lua, JavaScript and I'm still learning how to code Python.

 #